bnhovde/TVPARTY/README.md

 ## API

-The `GameWrapper` is a higher-order component that will provides the following props and API:
+The `GameWrapper` is a higher-order component that will provides the following props and API to your game.

 Props: